fluid-music/fluid-music/docs/getting-started.md

 In this practical guide, we'll create a brief composition using the `fluid-music` npm library.

-**NOTE:** This guide is an introduction to Fluid Music by example.
-If you want to understand how the code example in this guide work, read [Fluid Music Concepts](https://github.com/CharlesHolbrow/fluid-music/blob/main/docs/concepts.md) before following this guide!
+**NOTE:** If you want to really understand how the examples in this guide work, read [Fluid Music Concepts](https://github.com/CharlesHolbrow/fluid-music/blob/main/docs/concepts.md) before getting started!

 **NOTE:** To follow this guide, you will need to install [Reaper](https://reaper.fm) (digital audio workstation).
 You can download and install Reaper for free.
 If you use Reaper in the long term, I recommend purchasing a $60 personal license.
 Don't be fooled by the low price tag – in many ways, Reaper is more powerful than other DAWs that are more expensive by an order of magnitude. **You don't need Reaper to use `fluid-music` but it is very helpful for inspecting your session objects.**